Bricklayer

 • shape and trim bricks using hammers, chisels and power tools

-• check that rows are straight using a spirit level, laser level or plumb line
+• check rows are straight using a spirit level, laser level or plumb line

 Working environment